open-edge-insights/eii-samples/README.md

 **1. Creating Symbolic Links for the Apps:**

-Symbolic links need to be created for publisher and subscriber directories of each app in order to comply with the rest of the EIS apps where each directory has it's own Dockerfile, docker-compose.yml file and config.json.
+Symbolic links need to be created for publisher and subscriber directories of each app in order to comply with the rest of the EII apps where each directory has it's own Dockerfile, docker-compose.yml file and config.json.
 This can be done by following commands: